hakuhami/gpt-rag/README.md

 ## Experimental procedure

+1. Clone the remote branch corresponding to each language (designing prompts tailored to the structure of each language's dataset).

-1. Place the JSON files to be analyzed in the "data/raw".
+2. Place the JSON files to be analyzed in the "data/raw".

-2. Create a config.yml file in the "config" with the following parameters.
+3. Create a config.yml file in the "config" with the following parameters.

    ```plaintext
    openai_api_key: ""